 So, unless you are a big fan of fundamentalism, today’s static pages are quite different from the original static pages, and the two can still share the name “static pages” is due to they still have the same common commonality, which is that the core data (content) displayed at the front end is still provided by the original content, rather than by some other third parties (such as back end language + database).

 As a result, the static pages we are talking about now have changed dramatically compared to the earliest static pages.
 The current static page is static page 2.0, 3.0, 4.0 or even n.0 version.
-The reason why we still talk about static pages today is because there’re many people, especially those who are very persistent in minimalist, are reluctant to use “large and complicated” server resources when the data is quite simple and the interaction is not frequent.
+The reason why we still talk about static pages today is that there’re many people, especially those who are very persistent in minimalist, are reluctant to use “large and complicated” server resources when the data is quite simple and the interaction is not frequent.

-Let’s say a blog website, the biggest demand of this kind of application is to display the graphic and text in a proper way.
+Let’s say a blog website, the biggest demand for this kind of application is to display the graphic and text in a proper way.
 It is unnecessary to make a complicated database to store the simple, contents, and then pass through another back end processing program to encourage it, then spit it out and give it to the browser – so many processes in the middle are just a process from content to content.
 Instead of this, it is better to load the content into various tags of HTML directly, and the browser calls the HTML file directly.
 Or, [Markdown] is another more succinct, lightweight markup language that fits the blog’s writing needs.
 By the way, this article was edited with Markdown, and I have used no more than five tags.